Gliptopolis/WLED_Klipper/README.md

 Now it's time to start incorporating these presets in Klipper.
 First you need to let Mainsail know you've got some LEDs attached that crave being controlled.

-## Mainsail
+## Moonraker
 I'm no expert, but the following is what has worked for me.
 If you have a better way to do it, then knock yourself out.

-First, we need to let Mainsail know that we have some LEDs that are being controlled by WLED.
+First, we need to let Moonraker know that we have some LEDs that are being controlled by WLED.
 We need to edit the Moonraker.conf file with the following information:

 ```bash
 [wled chamber]